 an asynchronous push streams may result in an empty array being returned.

-If you’re passing an asynchronous push stream toArray
+If you’re passing an asynchronous push stream toArray will cancel it

 before it returns an array.